India's COVID-19 cases dip from peak, calls for shutdown mount - Up News Info

 Shops selling fruits, vegetables and dairy items will stay open for some hours in the morning, while malls, gyms, theaters, bars and liquor shops are among the enterprises that will be shut, the government said.

+India’s drug regulator has approved the drug for restricted emergency use in combination with remdesivir for hospitalized adult sufferers in need of supplemental oxygen.

+By Sunday, the world’s largest vaccine-producing nation had fully vaccinated just over 34.3 million, or only 2.5%, of its population of about 1.35 billion, government data shows.
+(Graphic on global vaccinations) https://tmsnrt.rs/3tUM8ta

-(Reporting by Anuron Kumar Mitra in Bengaluru, Tanvi Mehta and Neha Arora in New Delhi, Saurabh Sharma in Lucknow; Writing by Lincoln Feast; Editing by Clarence Fernandez)
+(Reporting by Anuron Kumar Mitra in Bengaluru, Tanvi Mehta, Neha Arora and Amlan Chakraborty in New Delhi, Saurabh Sharma in Lucknow; Writing by Lincoln Feast; Editing by Clarence Fernandez)